Updated July 9, 2023

 Itching 101 - Pruritus

-The technical term for itching is "pruritus."
+Pruritus, also known as pruritus, is the sensation that invites you to scratch.
 Pruritus is a medical term used to describe an itching sensation on the skin, and it can occur anywhere on the body, including the face.
 In some cases, pruritus is a symptom of a more significant skin condition.
-This include eczema, psoriasis, or an allergic reaction, and it can range from mild to severe.
+This include eczema, psoriasis, or an allergic reaction, and it can often lead to a face that feels itchy and bumpy.

 When the skin itches, it can become red and inflamed, causing discomfort and sometimes even pain.
 Several causes of pruritus include insect bites, hives, and an allergic reaction to certain substances.

 Some home remedies can provide relief for mild cases of pruritus.
 These include cool compresses, applying over-the-counter anti-itch cream, or taking an antihistamine.
 If the itching is severe or accompanied by other symptoms, it's essential to see a dermatologist.
+It's crucial to see how your skin responds to different products and environments to manage allergic reactions effectively.
 They can help determine the underlying cause and develop an appropriate treatment plan.

 1. Dry Skin